digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/performance.rst

 single node that, by design, hosts all contracts.
-Instead, participant nodes are involved in transactions that operate on the ledger state on a strict need-to-know basis (data minimization), only exchanging (encrypted) information on the synchronizers used as coordination points for the given input contracts.
-For example, if participants Alice and Bank transact on an i-owe-you contract on synchronizer A, another participant Bob, or another synchronizer B, does not receive a single bit related to this transaction.
+Instead, participant nodes are involved in transactions that operate on the ledger state on a strict need-to-know basis (data minimization), only exchanging (encrypted) information on the sync domains used as coordination points for the given input contracts.
+For example, if participants Alice and Bank transact on an i-owe-you contract on sync domain A, another participant Bob, or another sync domain B, does not receive a single bit related to this transaction.
 This is in contrast to blockchains, where each node has to process each block regardless of how active or directly affected they are by a given transaction.
 This lends itself to a